Loading…

 Tessy Walker

-Branch Supervisor, Aurora Public Library
+Library Supervisor, Aurora Public Library

 Library Supervisor for the Hoffman Heights and newly opened Chambers Plaza Libraries for the Aurora Public Library system.
 I work with an amazing team that ensures our library spaces are welcoming, accessible and provide opportunities for life-long learning for a diverse communit...
 Read More →